Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Algorithm

 \subsection{Learning Framework}

-We modify the structural risk minimization (SRM) learning framework with two additional terms: local Rademacher complexity term to bound local Rademacher complexity and a Laplacian regularization term to make use of unlabeled samples \cite{belkin2006manifold,li2019multi}.
+We modify the structural risk minimization (SRM) learning framework with two additional terms: a manifold regularizer to make use of unlabeled samples and a regularizer term to bound local Rademacher complexity.